Allies of Yemen Houthis seize Aden airport, close in on president

 In Houta, storefronts were shuttered and residents reported hearing bursts of machine gun fire and saw the bodies of fighters from both sides lying in the streets.

-Witnesses said Houthi fighters and allied soldiers largely bypassed the city centre and travelled by dirt roads to the southern suburbs facing Aden.
+Witnesses said Houthi fighters and allied soldiers largely bypassed the city center and traveled by dirt roads to the southern suburbs facing Aden.

 Heavy traffic clogged Aden as parents brought schoolchildren home and public sector employees obeyed orders to leave work.
 Witnesses said pro-Hadi militiamen and tribal gunmen were out in force throughout the city.